theon/ensime-atom/README.md

 ## Getting started
 - Open a project with a .ensime in root
 - Make sure to put path of sbt in settings.
-Due to this bug: https://github.com/atom/settings-view/issues/356, you need to run some of this package's command first before to have the settings load.
 - cmd-shift-P Ensime: Update server.
 This will use sbt to download all deps and create a classpath file for the server.
 Make take a while and currently no log output :)
 - cmd-shift-P Ensime: Start server.
 - cmd-shift-P Ensime: Init project.
 This will create a swank client and connect to the ensime server